FACTION BRIEF

 Anonymous Donations

 Wealthy individuals fund preservation through untraceable channels.
 Guilt over past deletions, fear of their own death, genuine altruism.
-They don't ask why.
+The Preservationists don't ask why; they take the money.

 The Inheritance Protocol

-Consciousnesses scheduled for deletion transfer whatever resources they have.
+Consciousnesses scheduled for deletion transfer whatever resources they have—credits, data, processing time.
 A grim economy: the dying fund the saving of future dying.

 Gray Market Services